cerasole/DELightcurveSimulation/README.md

 # Emmanoulopoulos Lightcurve Simulation

 #### Python version of the Emmanoulopoulos light curve simulation algorithm.

+$${\color{red}Note: this fork of the DELightcurveSimulation code contains the original Sam Connolly repository (in Python 2) in this folder.}$$

+$${\color{red}
+In addition, the python3_version contains

+- an updated Python 3 version of the DELightcurveSimulation code in the python3_version/DELCgen3/ directory

+- a personal implementation of the zDCF computation between two time series in the python3_version/zDCF/ directory

+- Notebooks to show how to use the code to perform a full cross-correlation analyses in the python3_version/Notebooks/ directory.

+The science case that is presented in the python3_version/Notebooks/BL_Lacertae notebook concerns the blazar BL Lacertae.

+- In the Analysis_HEgammaLC_Simulations.ipynb (Analysis_OpticalLC_Simulations.ipynb) notebook, it is shown how to simulate light-curves sharing the same flux distribution and power spectral density as the publicly available long-term gamma-ray (optical R-band) light-curve of BL Lacertae from the
+Fermi-LAT lightcurve repository (from the Tuorla blazar monitoring program)

+- In the Analysis_zDCF_Optical_HEgamma.ipynb notebook, it is shown how to use the results from the previous two notebooks to perform a full cross-correlation analysis to investigate the significance of the correlation between the gamma-ray and optical light-curves of BL Lacertae.

+The rest of this README is the mostly the same as the one from the original Sam Connolly repository.
+}$$

 ##### As according to [Emmanoulopoulos et al 2013, Monthly Notices of the Royal Astronomical Society, 433, 907](http://adsabs.harvard.edu/abs/2013MNRAS.433..907E)

 ##### The code is citable via the Astronomical Source Code Library ID number *1602.012*